JustinNew/DataScience/MachineLearning/README.md

 ## ML System Design

   - What kind of problem?
 Classification or Regression or Forecast?
+What do we want to predict?
   - How about the data size?
 How about the speed requirement?
 How about time complexity?
   - What models to use?
   - What data to collect?
+Do we need to sample data?
-What features to use?
+  - What features to use?
+What kind of feature engineering to do?
   - How to evaluate the model?
     - Offline evaluation
     - Online evaluation, metrics, monitoring